Brussels Brussels Capital, Belgium Travel Guide

 A triumphal arch commemorating Belgium's 50th independence anniversary.

-Houses an extensive collection of military history artifacts in Cinquantenaire Park.
+Houses an extensive collection of the history of the military artifacts in Cinquantenaire Park.

 Brussels provides numerous green spaces, offering respite from the urban hustle, with picturesque parks and scenic viewpoints to explore.